 My role as a professional communicator is to help connect and align ideas that engage audiences and integrate positive change.
 I collaborate with clients to increase the impact of their good work, with good design.

 My role as an agent of change is to co-create the future.
 I'm the National Sustainability Chair of the Society of Graphic Designers of Canada, Vice Chair of the West Kootenay EcoSociety and an active participant in numerous volunteer initiatives.

 Keenly aware that everything I design has environmental impact, I strive to meet all client needs while keeping negative impacts to a minimum.
 Resources I draw from include: Re-nourish, The Living Principles, The Natural Step and the Pembina Insitute.

-I currently split my work hours between The Forest and providing communications and design support to the Pembina Insitute, a clean energy think tank.
-Prior to opening The Forest in 2008, I worked within a variety of in-house communications and marketing teams and with countless clients as a freelance and volunteer designer.
+Since 2000, I have worked within a variety of in-house communications and marketing teams and with countless clients as a freelance and volunteer designer.
+The Forest opened it's doors in 2008.
 Although recognized with design awards, I value the authentic relationships and collaborations with clients much more.

 I hold an M.Sc from Blekinge Institute of Technology (Sweden) in Strategic Leadership towards Sustainability.
 My thesis lead to my co-authoring a guidebook, The Weave, for sustainability practitioners deepening stakeholder engagment in strategic planning.
 My undergrad degree was in Communication Studies and I have a diploma in Audiovisual Communications.
 I am also trained in the Art of Hosting conversations that matter, public speaking and small business development.